 The charging Clean Air Zone launched 29 November 2021.
 A daily charge will be issued to some of the most polluting vehicles for driving in the zone.
+Both private and commercial Heavy Goods Vehicles (HGVs) will need to pay the CAZ charge.
+The DVLA class some Motorhomes as Private Heavy Goods Vehicles, so its worth checking before you travel, as you maybe liable for the charge.
 For the Portsmouth charging CAZ, this includes heavy goods vehicles that:

 If you’re not sure what Euro standard your vehicle is, please check your vehicle log book.

-The zone is approximately 3km2, and will be located to the south west of Portsmouth.
+The zone is approximately 3km2, and is located to the south west of Portsmouth.

 Some non-compliant vehicles will not have to pay for driving in the CAZ.
 These vehicles are exempt from the charge, and there are both national and local exemptions.